 If You Have Been Affected

 If you have fallen ill due to an E. coli infection caused by contaminated or defective food products, you may be able to file a lawsuit against the manufacturer, food processor, retailer, and/or restaurant that supplied you with the tainted food.
 You may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, permanent injuries, disabilities, pain and suffering, and emotional distress.
-An experienced food poisoning lawyer will be able to provide you with more information about pursuing your legal rights.
+Experienced food poisoning lawyers will be able to provide you with more information about pursuing your legal rights.